Updated: Aug 24

 “My first exposure to Stickley furniture was a rocking chair that I found at a garage sale,” Mr. Copeland said.
 “Its straight lines and sound construction appealed to me.”

 Gustav Stickley learned the furniture business early on, working for his uncle in Brandt, Pennsylvania.
 He and his brothers later established a furniture business in Binghamton, New York.
-Eventually, Gustav Stickley struck out on his own, inspired by a trip to Europe in 1895-96, where he was met leaders of the Arts and Crafts Movement.
+Eventually, Gustav Stickley struck out on his own, inspired by a trip to Europe in 1895-96, where he met leaders of the Arts and Crafts Movement.
 Stickley returned to the United States determined to interpret their ideas in a uniquely American way.

 The plans were created by professional architects and expressed essential features of Craftsman architecture, such as deep eaves, exposed roof beams and rafter ends, extra stick work on gables and porches, straight or tapered porch columns above solid piers or railings, dormers and multiple roof planes.
 Stickley offered detailed plans of the featured houses free of charge to subscribers, gave free advice to builders, and provided detailed instructions on furniture construction.